ASEAN-Build-The-Earth/ASEAN-Docs/docs.intro/getting-started/building-first-build/bte-building.md

 Before we build anything, you first need to know  what its look like to build with us

 ## Most building is diagnal❕
-As we are building the earth one by one scale, everything has to be accurate and align to each other that makes it impossible to have every build being in straight line. well think of it our Erth is not square and flat!
+<Text.Tab>As we are building the earth one by one scale, everything has to be accurate and align to each other that makes it impossible to have every build being in straight line. well think of it our Erth is not square and flat!</Text.Tab>

 ```mdx-code-block